Automattic/juice/README.md

 Array of elements that will not have styles inlined because they are not intended to render.

+#### juiceClient.excludedProperties

+Array of css properties that won't be inlined.

 ### Special markup

 #### data-embed